erxes/erxes/docs/docs/administrator/system-config.md

         3. Once you've accessed the website, click the <App store> button to connect their managed Facebook pages
         4. Then click the <Channels> button navigated in <Settings> to sort their pages.
 After completing these steps, our users can receive their managed FB page messenger messages, post comments, and likes. <publish_pages> permission will give our users to reply back to their posts and comments.

-2. **Tell facebook how you will use this permission.** In this step, you must provide
+2. You need to send request to facebook and explain that how you will use this permission.
+In this step, you must provide
     - a. a detailed description of how your app uses the permission or feature requested, how it adds value for a person using your app, and why it's necessary for app functionality.
-    - b. a step-by-step video walkthrough of above.
+    - b. a step-by-step video walkthrough of below.
     - c.
 [Here](https://bit.ly/2J6j5Oi) is a sample video.

 **publish_pages:**